SigneGit/RemoveYouTubeRecommended/README.md

 # RemoveYouTubeRecommended
-Removes YouTubes recommended videos on the sidebar of a video
+A userscript to remove YouTubes recommended videos on the sidebar of a video